 If you want to avoid refrigerating your turkey after roasting it the first time or if you have a smaller bird and are worried about dryness, you should put it in the oven later at night so it will be done closer to serving time.

 Cooking a turkey overnight at a very low temperature is a recipe for illness.
 The USDA says that if you cook the turkey at any temperature below 325 degrees, it will spend too much time in the temperature range where bacteria can reproduce and potentially make people sick.
 You may have to set your alarm to wake up in the middle of the night to get the turkey in the oven, but doing so may make things easier for you on the day of your feast and will help make sure your turkey is safe and delicious.

 Turkey With the Trimmings

 A roast turkey is often reserved for special occasions, but with an overnight method, you can easily serve it anytime.
-Plan your favorite side dishes and your Sunday lunch is now a festive feast!
+Plan your favorite side dishes, and your Sunday lunch or Saturday meal are now a festive feast!